California Insurance Code 10181.7(d); Health & Safety Code 1385.07(d))

 The following forms must be completed and submitted to Aetna Member Services for consideration.
 Contact Aetna Member Services using the phone number listed on back of the Aetna Member ID card to obtain the mailing address.

-Request for Continued Coverage due to Extension of Benefits for Total Disability Form (PDF, 322 KB) — requires an attending physician statement from the treating practitioner(s) supporting the request.
+Request for Extension of Benefits due to Total Disability — requires an attending physician statement from the treating practitioner(s) supporting the request.

-Handicapped Child Attending Physician's Statement/Behavioral Health Attending Physician's Statement (PDF, 316 KB) for behavioral health conditions (all ages) and medical conditions for dependents age 18 and younger.
+Handicapped Child Attending Physician's Statement/Behavioral Health Attending Physician's Statement for behavioral health conditions (all ages) and medical conditions for dependents age 18 and younger.

-Adult Medical Attending Physician Statement (PDF, 583 KB) for medical conditions for subscribers and dependents over the age of 18.
+Adult Medical Attending Physician Statement for medical conditions for subscribers and dependents over the age of 18.

 Present on Admission Indicator Code